-At this time, our primary target market is rail transportation.
+At this time, we primarily target the \$60B North American Rail market, the \$2B video analytics market and the \$53B enterprise information systems market.
 We implement our products in railcar security inspection with a focus on providing our customers with the capability of performing mission critical security inspections of inbound trains crossing US borders from a centralized, remote location.
 The U.S. Customs and Border Protection ("CBP") agency uses our systems at U.S./Mexican border rail crossings.
 Additionally, opportunities exist within the entire operating environment with initial emphasis on freight carriers by providing mechanical inspection portals for the remote inspection of railcars while traveling at high speeds.
-Unlike trucks, barges, and airlines, freight railroads operate almost exclusively on infrastructure that they own, build, and maintain.
+Unlike trucks, barges and airlines; freight railroads operate almost exclusively on infrastructure that they own, build and maintain.
 According to the AAR article on Freight Railroad Capacity and Investment dated April 2016, from 1980 to 2015 freight railroads alone reinvested approximately \$600 billion of their own funds in capital expenditures and maintenance projects related to locomotives, freight cars, tracks, bridges, tunnels and other infrastructure related equipment.
-The AAR further reports, that more than 40 cents out of every revenue dollar is reinvested into a rail network.
+The AAR further reports that more than 40 cents out of every revenue dollar is reinvested into a rail network.